chuchuroth/Huawei/chatGPT.md

 This scale, combined with the **asset-light Tier 1 model (“Huawei Inside”)**, is what sets Huawei apart from both Western startups and traditional OEMs.
 It’s not speculative technology — it’s already deployed at scale.
 That gives me confidence and motivation to contribute.”

-+ I would work on immediately/ what idea I have NOW -

-For my role, Huawei's potentials in EU-China bridges (e.g., via KIT networks) enable scouting high-value trends like L3 autonomy—delivering immediate roadmap value.
-I would actively build strategy to approach the potential company and targeting particular personel to build business relationship.